cloudevents/spec/discovery/spec.md

   interactions with this Endpoint.
 Each `usage` value MUST define the set of `config` properties that are valid.

-  This property MAY be serialized as an empty object or MAY excluded from the serialization entirely if there is no value.
+  When this property has no value it MUST either be serialized as an empty object or excluded from the serialization entirely.
 - Constraints:
   - OPTIONAL
 - Examples: